joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/046-Governance-Elements.md

 ## Policies

-Policies, influenced by laws and standards, provide strategic direction and priorities , guiding decision-making and compliance.
+Policies, influenced by laws and standards, provide strategic direction and priorities, guiding decision-making and compliance.

+- Top tier of security documentation
+- Strategic in nature, broad outlines of security goals and practices

+### Security Policy Categories

+Security policies are categorized based on their purpose, scope, and the level of enforcement they require.
+These categories help in managing various aspects of security across an organization.

+- **Regulatory Policies**
+  - External policies imposed by external government or regulatory bodies.
+  - Mandatory compliance with specific legal requirements (e.g., GDPR, HIPAA).
+  - Ensure protection of sensitive data and adherence to industry standards.
+  - Legal requirements that an organization must follow to avoid penalties.

 - **Governance Policies**
-  - Shape decision-making processes for senior executives.
+  - Internal policies by an organization to guide its overall direction and operations
+  - Ensures an organization runs effectively and in alignment with its strategic goals.
-  - Ensure compliance and guide the creation of other policies.
+  - Internal management and accountability within the organization.

-- **Organization-wide Policies**
-  - Direct behavior and activities toward specific or general goals.
-  - Cover areas like human resources, finance, accounting, security, etc.

 - **Compliance-driven Policies**
+  - Ensure both internal and external compliance obligations are met.
   - Imposed by laws, regulations, or contracts.
   - Documented and assessed for effective organizational use.

-- **Implementation through Procedures**
+  - May include audits and assessments to verify adherence.

+- **Advisory Policies**
+  - Provide guidance or recommendations on best practices.
+  - Typically non-mandatory, but highly encouraged.
+  - Help employees make informed decisions about security measures.
+  - Example: Advising secure configurations or specific use cases for tools.

+- **Informative Policies**
+  - Share general information about the organization’s security stance.
+  - Typically non-enforceable, used for awareness purposes.
+  - Explain the rationale behind security measures or updates.
+  - Example: Informing staff about recent cybersecurity threats.

+### Security Policy Types

+Security policies are also classified based on the focus and scope of their application within the organization.

+- **Organizational Policies**
+  - Focus on organization-wide aspects.
+  - Direct behavior and activities toward specific or general goals.
+  - Cover areas like human resources, finance, accounting, security, etc.

+- **Issue-specific Policies**
+  - Focus on specific aspects (e.g., department, service, etc.).
+  - Includes data encryption, incident response, or acceptable use.
+  - Ensure clarity and control over specific security issues.
+  - Regularly updated to reflect changing security threats.

+- **System-specific Policies**
+  - Focus on secure handling of specific systems or types of systems.
+  - Establish guidelines for the configuration and management of IT systems.
+  - Include system-specific access control, backup, and recovery protocols.

+### Implementation through Procedures

+Security policies are implemented through detailed procedures that transform policy directives into actionable steps.

 - Policies expanded into step-by-step instructions for execution.
 - Implemented by individuals to achieve organizational goals.

-- **Key IT Policies**
+- Ensure consistency and adherence to security measures across operations.

+### Key IT Policies

+Organizational security policies provide guidelines and rules to protect an organization’s assets, data, and systems.
+These policies ensure that employees, contractors, and other stakeholders follow best practices to minimize security risks.
+Below are some of the common policies:

+- Employee/Contractor Hiring Policy
+- Accounts/Credential Policy
+- Password Policy
+- Data Handling Policy
+- Bring Your Own Device
+- Privacy Policy
 - Acceptable Use Policy
 - Information Security Policy
-  - Business Continuity
+- Business Continuity Policy
-  - Disaster Recovery
+- Disaster Recovery Policy
-  - Incident Response
+- Incident Response Policy
-  - SDLC
+- SDLC Policy
-  - Change Management
+- Change Management Policy

-For more information, please see [Common Security Policies.](../001-Security-and-Risk-Management/070-Security-Policies.md)
+For more information, please see [Common Security Policies.](/docs/005-Cybersecurity/001-Security-and-Risk-Management/070-Security-Policies.md)

 ## Standards

 Organizations use standards as compliance documents and guidelines, which defines the specific technical requirements for security controls, including incident response procedures.

+### Common Standards

+These are widely recognized standards that provide guidelines and best practices for various industries, especially in information security and technology.

 - **International Organization for Standardization (ISO)**
   - Develops international standards on various technical subjects, including information systems and security.